IQTLabs/COVID-19-Narrative-Mapping/index.md

 - **Narrative** ~ A specific subjective statement being made in an objective context
   - These are more specific and considered as a child category.
 THere have been several narratives spreading related to specific claims made during the current Coronavirus Pandemic.
   - An example of a narrative within the claims for cures category is: _"Hot whiskey mixed with honey cures Coronavirus"_

-The current visualization presents a variety of narratives related to claims for cures.

 ### Hand-Curated Labeled Dataset